 We are pleased to provide you with this year's Annual Quality Water Report.
 We want to keep you informed about the excellent water and services we have delivered to you over the past year.
-Our goal is and always has been, to provide to you a safe and dependable supply of drinking water.
+Our goal is and always has been to provide you with safe and dependable supply of drinking water.
 Our water source is groundwater wells.
 We have five wells that supply the City of Tomah.